Joseph Lister: The catgut ligature (1867-1869)

 I know thee will be anxious to know what I have found in the calf's neck.
 Well, at first on dissecting down on the artery I was much disappointed to see that the ligatures were still there, as large as ever.
 But on attempting to isolate them from surrounding parts, I found them inseparably blended with the coats of the artery.
 And further examination confirmed the conclusion that the substance of the ligatures had been replaced by living tissue, differing in character altogether from that of the gut; being fibrous tissue in process of formation, not perfect tissue like that of the gut or peritoneum."

-However, the catgut preparation still wasn't suitable as he found it too slippery to use.
+However, the catgut preparation still was not suitable as he found it too slippery to use.
 He accidentally discovered that when a small amount of water was added to the acid and oil mixture, he found the catgut became both stronger and less slippery, rendering it suitable for regular use.
-He called this process "Seasoning" Now proven to work, it was sold in bottles of carbolised oil, a product that was in production for 10 years.
+He called this process "Seasoning" Now proven to work, it was sold in bottles of carbolised oil, a product that was in production for ten years.
 It was also sold wound into an oil-tight silver box containing a winder that was kept alongside a bottle of the acid.
 He continued to refine his catgut ligatures his whole life.
+On 3 April 1869, he published the results of his catgut experiments, "Observations on Ligature of Arteries on the Antiseptic System" in The Lancet that reported the experiment on the calf.
+The Lancet gave a glowing review on the paper.

-The first person to use Listers catgut was Edward Robert Bickersteth of Liverpool Royal Infirmary.
+The first person to use Lister's catgut was Edward Robert Bickersteth of Liverpool Royal Infirmary.
 A former student of Syme and follower of antiseptics, he wrote a letter to Syme on 20 April 1869, describing two successful operations, the first on the cartotid artery for aneurysm and the second on the external iliac artery.
-However there were failures.
+However, there were failures.
 James Spence had used it to tie the Common carotid artery on a patient who had died.
 The postmorten found the catgut had changed into a gelatinous state.
 The surgeon who supplied it admitted incorrectly preparing it properly and was summarily sacked.
 Bickersteth showed by a simple experiment in The Lancet that the catgut should have retained its strength for much longer period.
 By 1870, Lister was using catgut in the Brachiocephalic artery, the largest artery it could be used on.